DHS asks Pentagon to fund hundreds more miles of border wall construction

 "I think everybody would prefer that DHS get funded to do the border barrier construction," the official said.

-There are about 104 miles of wall built to date, with almost 1½ more miles being constructed every day, the official said.
-The goal is to have between 400 to 500 miles finished by the end of this year.
+About 104 miles of wall have been built to date, and almost 1½ more miles are being constructed every day, the official said.
+The goal is to finish 400 to 500 miles by the end of the year.

 The official expects construction to accelerate, surpassing the 1½ miles a day.
-The U.S. has about 5,100 troops at the border, a mix of National Guard and active duty.
+The United States has about 5,100 National Guard and active duty troops at the border.